 Loading....

-The activities of the Let’s Talk Prostate Cancer (LTPC) Expert Group are funded by Astellas Pharma Inc., Agen Inc and Pfizer Inc, which collectively contribute to and support the objectives of the Expert group.
+The activities of the Let’s Talk Prostate Cancer (LTPC) Expert Group are funded by Astellas Pharma Inc., Amgen Inc and Pfizer Inc, which collectively contribute to and support the objectives of the Expert group.

 Astellas Pharma Inc. have full and exclusive editorial control over the LTPC Website